ai-for-public-services/img-rtc-demonstrator/index.md

 ## Methodological Pipeline

-We present a pipeline that extracts meaning from aerial images with minimal supervision, and focus on three case study locations within the UK, Cambridge, Gloucester, and Oxford, to demonstrate the application of the pipeline for road safety analysis.
+We present a pipeline that extracts meaning from aerial images with minimal supervision to show how aerial image data can provide nuance to understanding how and where different types of RTCs occur, which can in turn allow for improved targeting of interventions designed at tackling this classical issue.
+We focus on three case study locations within the UK, Cambridge, Gloucester, and Oxford, to demonstrate the application of the pipeline for road safety analysis.